wordpress-mobile/release-toolkit-gutenberg-mobile/Releasing.md

 <!-- wp:group -->
 <div class="wp-block-group"><!-- wp:paragraph -->
 <p>o Once everything is merged, send the following message to our friends in the #platform9 Slack channel.
-If the release is a beta/hot fix, be sure to directly mention the relevant Excellence Wranglers for the release.</p>
+If the release is a beta/hot fix (e.g. X.XX.2), be sure to directly mention the relevant Excellence Wranglers for the release.</p>
 <!-- /wp:paragraph -->

 <!-- wp:quote -->